Diocese of Nottingham: History

 After the lapse of three centuries a monastery of the Cistercian Order was resuscitated in England by the foundation of the Abbey of Mount St Bernard in Leicestershire, made possible by the assistance of Ambrose Phillips de Lisle of Grace Dieu Manor, who after his conversion in December 1825, devoted his energies to the spread of the Catholic faith in England by the re-establishment in the country of monastic institutions.
 In 1835 he purchased about 227 acre of wild uncultivated land in Charnwood Forest and presented it to the Cistercians.

-Beginning with one brother who lived alone in a four-roomed cottage, the community rapidly increased, and a larger building was erected as well as a small chapel, opened by Dr Walsh on 11 October 1837.
+Beginning with one brother who lived alone in a four-roomed cottage, the community rapidly increased, and a larger building was erected as well as a small chapel, opened by Thomas Walsh on 11 October 1837.
 In a short time this proved insufficient and John Talbot, 16th Earl of Shrewsbury offered them £2,000, on condition that a new monastery should be erected, choosing for that purpose the present site of the abbey.
 It was built from designs by Augustus Pugin.
-In 1848 by Papal Brief of Pius IX the monastery of Mount St Bernard was raised to the dignity of an abbey, and Father Bernard, the first mitred abbot in England since the Reformation, was consecrated on 18 February 1849.
+In 1848, by papal brief of Pius IX, the monastery of Mount St Bernard was raised to the dignity of an abbey, and John Bernard Palmer, the first mitred abbot in England since the Reformation, was consecrated on 18 February 1849.

 In introducing the Cistercians into England, de Lisle had hoped that they would undertake missionary work and with this view he had built three chapels: at Grace-Dieu, Whitwick and the abbey.
 On the score of their rule, they declined to take charge permanently of the missions.
 De Lisle then decided to bring from Italy members of the Institute of Charity.
-After much negotiation with the head of the order, Father Gentili came to Grace Dieu as chaplain.
+After much negotiation with the head of the order, Aloysius Gentili came to Grace Dieu as chaplain.
 This was the commencement of the settlement of the Rosminians in the diocese.
-In 1841 Dr Walsh made over to them the secular mission of Loughborough founded in 1832 by Father Benjamin Hulme.
+In 1841 Dr Walsh made over to them the secular mission of Loughborough founded in 1832 by Benjamin Hulme.
 The buildings were too small to permit of a novitiate and a college of their own which they were desirous to establish.
 To carry out this twofold object, about 9 acre were purchased; the foundation stone of the new buildings was laid in May 1843 and in 1844 was opened the first college and novitiate house of the institute in England.
 The Sisters of Mercy had come to Nottingham in 1844, and in 1846 entered their convent in close proximity to the cathedral.